 - Peripheral neuropathy

 - Sleep deprivation

 The type of restless legs syndrome a person has will determine what type of treatment is recommended by your doctor.
 Individuals with secondary RLS will need to get to the root of the issue by first treating the underlying condition that is causing their urge to move.
 Individuals with primary restless legs syndrome may require a bit more trial and error, as various treatments may be more or less effective based on the unique patient and their situation.

 Research has shown that medications to balance a person’s dopamine levels can provide relief from symptoms of restless legs syndrome.
 It is not perfectly clear as to why, but this particular neurotransmitter tends to be either under produced or overproduced in those with RLS.
 By stabilizing the individual’s dopamine levels, their central nervous system typically responds positively by calming the nerves and relaxing the body.

-Whether your symptoms of RLS are due to a temporary condition, or have continually worsened over time, the providers at Fairfax Neonatal Associates are here to help you find effective solutions to your discomfort.
-Many cases of restless legs syndrome can be diagnosed during a comprehensive evaluation with one of our specialists, which is why you should call (703) 226-2290 right away to set up a personalized consultation at one of our convenient office locations in Fairfax, VA!
+Whether your child’s symptoms of RLS are due to a temporary condition, or have continually worsened over time, the pediatric sleep specialists at Fairfax Neonatal Associates are here to help find effective solutions to their discomfort.
+Many cases of restless legs syndrome can be diagnosed during a comprehensive evaluation with one of our specialists, which is why you should call (703) 226-2290 right away to set up a personalized consultation in Fairfax, VA!